sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 AllData_2021$FruitCounter <- as.factor(AllData_2021$FruitCounter)
 AllData_2021$SeedCounter <- as.factor(AllData_2021$SeedCounter)

-# and some num
+# and  numeric
-AllData_2021$TotFruit <- as.numeric(AllData_2021$TotFruit) # forces columns with "some fruit" or similar to NA which is OK because these were harvested early (root washed)
+AllData_2021$TotFruit <- as.numeric(AllData_2021$TotFruit) # forces columns with "some fruit" or similar to NA which is OK because these were harvested early (root washed) and fruit number is not total fitness
 ```

 ```